Simply007/kontent-custom-element-samples/README.md

 * Your repository should include a `README.md` file containing
   * A description of the custom element functionality
   * A screenshot/gif showcasing the custom element
-  * Step by step instructions how to add custom element to the Kontent application
+  * Step by step instructions how to add custom element to Kontent.ai
   * Configuration description example
   * Example of the output in the Delivery Response
   * If possible, a "Deploy to Netlify" button to make it easy to get started ([e.g. Deploying section of SimpleMDE Markdown Editor](https://github.com/Kentico/kontent-custom-element-simplemde-markdown-editor#deploying))

 ### Sample element JSON